-The attribute packfiles can be used to control which software packages will be packed: its default value is true, but users may change it to false to inform reprozip that the corresponding software package should not be included.
+The attribute packfiles can be used to control whether a software package will be packed: its default value is true, but users may change it to false to inform reprozip that the corresponding software package should not be included.
 To remove a file that was not identified as part of a package, users can simply remove it from the list under other\files.